adarnimrod/resume/resume.rst

 Job expectations
 ----------------

 Looking for a sysadmin, devops or integration position.
-Preferably in Haifa, willing to commute to Tel-Aviv if the office is close to a train station, or telecommute.
+Preferably in Haifa, Tel-aviv or anywhere with a train station, remote work is also possible.